Phurga/obsidian_vault/living soils.md

 tags:
   - production
 ---
-Soil is full of a hyperdiverse life, hosting more than half of species on Earth [@Anthony2023_EnumeratingSoil].
-Relative to Earth scale, soil is a thin layer critical to all terrestrial ecosystem function and delivering many services to human societies such as water filtration or simply a stable ground to build on.

 Soil has many values for us.
-It can be considered 1/ as a space, i.e. as land to use, 2/ as a resource potential, for food production or other use requiring soil properties, 3/ as natural heritage, with conservation value, or can even be 4/ linked to identity with the concept of terroir [@INRAE2025_PreserverQualite].
-Policy has long been adressing the spatial value of land,
+It can be considere as a space, i.e. as land to use.
+As a resource potential, for food production or other use requiring soil properties.
+As natural heritage, with conservation value.
+Or can even be linked to identity with the concept of terroir [@INRAE2025_PreserverQualite].
+Soils are degrading at alarming rates globally [@FAOandITPS2015_Statusworlds] and 60% of European soils are considered degraded [@Panagos2024_HowEU].
+Degraded soils show degraded soil functionning.
+Soil functions include soil structure maintenance, water regulation, contaminant regulation, nutrient cycling, carbon storage and biodiversity support [@INRAE2025_PreserverQualite].
+Being at the origin of terrestrial ecosystem fertility, healthy soils are critical to ecosystem functioning and its associated prosivision of ecosystem services and is increasingly captured in environmental policies [@EuropeanCommission2025_ProposalDirective].

+Soil function heavily rely on soil organisms [@PublicationsOfficeoftheEuropeanUnion2016_GlobalSoil;@FAO2020_Stateknowledge].
+Soil shows outstanding biodiversity, hosting more than half of species on Earth [@Anthony2023_EnumeratingSoil].

 ### soil, land, ground
 [[INRAE2025_PreserverQualite#soil perceptions]]
 ### soil quality